theo-armour/agenda/0-agenda.md

 * HH: Subscribers
 * Taxes
-* Speech for Margaret K
+* Speech for Margaret K or cutout

 **Soon**